-- LTFT work allows a trainee to dedicate time to other pursuits, family and/or children while caring for oneself.
-There is a positive work life balance with training often being less intense with respect to shift pattern and pro-rata on-calls, allowing more time to reflect and learn.
+- There is a positive work life balance with training often being less intense with respect to shift pattern and pro-rata on-calls, allowing more time for you to reflect and learn.

-- While remaining in a training post for more calendar months than if training full time, it provides opportunities to get as much experience as a FTE colleague, but also to see the longitudinal course of mental disorder and recovery, and to have time to complete audits and other quality improvement projects.
+- Remaining in a training post for more calendar months than if training full-time, provides opportunities to get as much experience as a FTE colleague, but also to see the longitudinal course of mental disorder and recovery, and to have time to complete audits and other quality improvement projects.

 - Work placed based assessments are pro-rata to FTE colleagues, there is more opportunity to do WPBA spreading over more time.

-- However, regardless of the reason, the practicalities of working LTFT can be difficult due to the following factors:
+However, regardless of the reason, the practicalities of working LTFT can be difficult for the following reasons:

-- Balancing work and personal commitments can often be demanding and exhausting, and deficiencies in rota design and rostering can exacerbate feelings they are not achieving as they might wish in either area.
+- Balancing your work and personal commitments can often be demanding and exhausting, and deficiencies in rota design and rostering can exacerbate feelings you aren’t achieving as you might wish in either area.

 - Identifying individual needs, facilitating flexible working patterns, and providing consistency and stability (with sufficient notice for changes) are key to underpin the process of good rota design and rostering for LTFT doctors, allowing them to be effective team members in helping meet service needs.